aebergl/MatSurv/README.md

   cut points. (default: 'Median')

 * `GroupsToUse`: Cell array defining what groups to use from the `GroupVar` variable.
+Groups can be merged using a multilevel cell structure, for example:
+   {{'Group 1+2','Group1','Group2'},'Group3','Group4'} Group 1 & 2 will be
-Only works if `GroupVar` is a cell array. (default: all groups are used)
+   merged and called Group 1+2 (default: all groups are used)

 * `GroupOrder`: A cell array or vector defining the group order to be used in the legend.
 The vector needs to have the same number of elements as groups